Contact with the media

 About the Press Office

-Karolinska Institutet has two press officers who provide both Swedish and international media with information about our activities.
+Karolinska Institutet has press officers and research editors who provide both Swedish and international media with information about our activities.
 The Press Office (or Media Relations Office) provides services both for personnel and for journalists who contact us.

 Phone: +46 (0)8 524 860 77 | E-mail: email@example.com